Pandora, Credit Suisse lift European shares, Athens outperforms

 * Jeweller Pandora raises forecast, stock soars

 * Credit Suisse jumps on smaller-than-expected loss (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
-Adds closing prices)
+Adds details, Updates prices)

 By Atul Prakash and Danilo Masoni